Mercedes-Benz R-Class: R 63 AMG 4MATIC

 The AMG version of the W251, R 63 AMG 4MATIC, was introduced at the 2006 North American International Auto Show as a 2007 model.
 It featured a handbuilt 6.2-litre M156 E 63 V8 engine producing 375 kW and 630 Nm of torque.
-The R 63 AMG was equipped with same engine, seven-speed AMG Speedshift 7G-TRONIC, and 4MATIC all-wheel-drive system from ML 63 AMG and GL63 AMG.
+The R 63 AMG was equipped with same engine, seven-speed AMG Speedshift 7G-TRONIC, and 4MATIC all-wheel-drive system from ML 63 AMG and GL 63 AMG.
 The driver can manually select the gears by pressing the upshift and downshift buttons placed behind the steering wheel spokes if desired.
 No rear-wheel-drive option was offered in R 63 AMG 4MATIC.
 The top speed is electronically restricted to 250 km/h or 275 km/h with optional extra-charge AMG Driver's Package.
 Despite its heavy weight, the acceleration was brisk with 0–100 km/h time of 4.6 seconds.

 A high performance version of R-Class wasn't well-received due to its poor handling dynamics, especially with the heavy V8 engine.
 With 200 units built for the worldwide sale, this model was the rarest of R-Class and amongst the rarest AMG models.
 Due to extremely low sales and the lack of advertisement, R 63 AMG was withdrawn from the market in 2007, making it a single model year.